 Are you ready to convert prospects into customers with Email Marketing?
 Want to turn one-time buyers into loyal clients?
 Weather it's through newsletters, acquisition, retention or promotional emails, done well, Email Marketing is a great tool to help your business grow.

 Do you need more tools to navigate the world of online marketing for your complementary therapy practice?
 The Natural Marketing Mastery eBook is a complete online guide to marketing your complementary business.
 Discover: Leveraging Social Media Marketing; Online Advertising; Google Advertising; Video and Email Marketing tips; Content Marketing; Building a Marketing Strategy; Website Mastery; Understanding Analytics and SEO, plus loads more.
 Buy the book here.

 IICT is the International Institute for Complementary Therapists.
-We've helped 1000’s of complementary therapy practitioners around the world with support and access to our member benefits.
+We've helped thousand’s of complementary therapy practitioners around the world with support and access to our member benefits.
 Hear about some of our successes from our wonderful members by clicking here.

 We’re dedicated to providing the very best professional affiliation for complementary therapists around the world.
 Do you have questions about joining IICT?
 Please email firstname.lastname@example.org or phone +61 2 5629 7777 to speak with a helpful and friendly IICT team member.
 Our office hours are from Monday - Friday 10am - 4pm NSW, Australia.